What to expect when undergoing laminoplasty

 Laminoplasty to relieve spinal stenosis symptoms

-Laminoplasty is a spinal surgery that may be recommended in severe cases of spinal stenosis.
-The goal of laminoplasty is to relieve pressure in the spinal canal, and thus relieve the pain, weakness, numbness, and tingling that is common in cases of spinal stenosis.
+Laminoplasty is a spine surgery that may be recommended for those diagnosed with severe spinal stenosis.
+The goal of a laminoplasty is to relieve pressure on the spinal canal that is causing the pain, weakness, numbness and tingling that is common in cases of spinal stenosis.

-The objective of laminoplasty is to open space in the spinal canal by cutting through a part of the vertebrae called the lamina.
-This narrow piece of bone is cut open on one side and partially cut on the other, which allows surgeons to create a flap that can be propped open.
-This increases the amount of space in the spinal column and theoretically releases entrapped nerves.
+The basic objective of laminoplasty is to create space in the spinal canal by cutting through a part of a vertebra called the lamina.
+This narrow piece of bone is responsible for encasing the spinal cord.
+In this surgery, the lamina is cut open on one side and partially cut on the other, allowing surgeons to create a flap that can be propped open.
+This increases space in the spinal column and releases pressure on affected nerves.

 If you are recommended for a laminoplasty, it is usually because you are living with severe spinal stenosis and the condition is seriously reducing your quality of life.
 In most situations, surgery is only explored when all other spinal stenosis treatments have been completely exhausted.
 A traditional open laminoplasty procedure comes with its share of risks and complications.
 It is a highly invasive surgery, requiring large incisions that sever muscles, requiring extended stays in medical facilities and even longer recovery periods to fully heal.

 There are other options available for spinal stenosis pain relief that can be explored instead of laminoplasty or other invasive open spine surgeries.
 At Laser Spine Institute, we perform minimally invasive outpatient decompression procedures that can relieve pinched nerves in the spinal canal, helping you find relief from neck and back pain.
 We also offer minimally invasive stabilization procedures that are a safer and effective alternative to traditional open spine fusions.^